khendrikse/khendrikse.github.io/posts/nextjs-auth-with-httponly-cookies-incl-refresh.md

 export default axiosInstance;
 ```

 From this point on, any request that is made using the axios instance, will grab the authorization token from the `let requestToken` in this file _before_ doing a request.
 So if an earlier request refreshed the token, the next one is able to use the refreshed one.
 And that's it!
-This solution hardly feels perfect for me.
-But for an app that has a lot of client-side calls, without a real database and trying to use HttpOnly cookies, this was one of the solutions I was able to come up with.